najibyahya/walletgenerator/README.md

 ![image](https://github.com/user-attachments/assets/d8f4f580-3ad8-4674-a530-be31779fb993)

 ## Description
-This script generates random BEP-20 wallets using BIP39 seed phrases.
+This script generates random EVM wallets.
 Each wallet includes an address, seed phrase, and private key.
 The generated wallet data is stored in `wallet.txt`, and only the addresses are saved in `address.txt`.

 ## Tools
 - Nodejs v22.xxx